Faeshal/Faeshal.github.io/source/_posts/Microservices-series-2-Database-per-service-pattern.md

   - backend
 ---

-### Data in microservices
+## Data in microservices

 ![https://i.postimg.cc/63FRKVq0/Screen-Shot-2022-01-01-at-1-51-11-PM.png](https://i.postimg.cc/63FRKVq0/Screen-Shot-2022-01-01-at-1-51-11-PM.png)

-Microservice sounds easy right?
+Microservice sounds simple right?
 You just have to separate features then create a separate service and that's it. **Unfortunately, it's not that simple**.
 The bigggest challange with microservices architecture is **Data Management between services**.

 It is a huge obstacle to effectively using microservices.
 When I say data management, I'm talking about the way we store the data inside of a service and how we communicate that data between different services.

-### Database Per Service Patern
+## Database Per Service Patern

 ![https://i.postimg.cc/9XsJpZmC/Screen-Shot-2022-01-01-at-10-09-33-AM.pngMicroservice](https://i.postimg.cc/9XsJpZmC/Screen-Shot-2022-01-01-at-10-09-33-AM.png)